Mubarokahh/DevOps-Projects/ANSIBLE DYNAMIC ASSIGNMENTS.md

 # ANSIBLE DYNAMIC ASSIGNMENTS (INCLUDE) AND COMMUNITY ROLES

 ## Introduction
-  This project is a continuation of project 12.

-  In project 12, static assignment was explored using "imports" module.
+static assignment was explored using "imports" module.
 This project will be centered around dynamic assignments which uses "Include" module

 ##  Introducing dynamic assignments into the existing structure
 * Creating a new folder in the https://github.com/Mubarokahh/ansible-config-mgt.git called 'DYNAMIC-ASSIGNMENTS'